Don't know how to starting modding Minecraft? We've got you covered!

 Follow the Fabric tutorial for modding!
 It's excellent: if you want to add your first item, we highly suggest you follow the guide here!

 Want to change some existing Minecraft behaviour?
-Try using Mixins
+Try using Mixin!

-Go for the Fabric guide for anything else!
+Go for the Fabric documentation or Fabric wiki (less good and up to date, more complete) for anything else!

 Join our slack channel (#mc-modding) on Hack Club's Slack, then follow the instructions to join.